glglak/tap-dash-react-native-game/README.md

 1. Go to your GitHub repository: https://github.com/glglak/tap-dash-react-native-game
 2. Click on the "Actions" tab
-3. Select the "Build Android App" workflow
+3. Select the "Simple Android Build" workflow
 4. Click "Run workflow" and select your build type (aab or apk)
 5. Wait for the build to complete (typically 5-10 minutes)
+6. Once completed, click on the workflow run
-6. Download your build artifacts
+7. Download your build artifact named "android-build"

 This option is completely free and runs in GitHub's cloud.